andymcguinness/mSlider/README.md

 Note that the hrefs here relate back to the slide ids.
 This is purposeful, and integral.
 Please don't forget to do this!
 For each slide, you _must_ make a nav chunk.
 With this slider, that's non-negotiable.

+###### Optional Buttons
+If you'd like the extra feature of buttons on one slide that go to the next (or whichever), you can add them!
+When you make the button, just like the nav pieces, you have to set the href to whatever slide you're aiming for, and shazam!
+You're set.
+Also, make sure it has the `.slide-toggle` class.
+Otherwise it won't do anything.
+Sad trombone.

 ## The JS
 Now that you've got your HTML there, you can start implementing the JS.
 Crazy!
 How to define a new slider:

     var testSlider = new mSlider('#your-id', n);

-In this instantiation, the `#your-slider` is the id you gave the wrapper earlier. `n` here is the number of slides you have; remember, if that number is 4, this argument is optional.
+In this instantiation, the `#your-id` is the id you gave the wrapper earlier. `n` here is the number of slides you have; remember, if that number is 4, this argument is optional.

 Pretty simple, right?
-That's all there is to it!
-If you'd like the extra feature of buttons on one slide that go to the next (or whichever), you can add them!
-When you make the button, just like the nav pieces, you have to set the href to whatever slide you're aiming for, and shazam!
-You're set.
-Also, make sure it has the `.slide-toggle` class.
-Otherwise it won't do anything.
-Sad trombone.
+That's all there is to the JavaScript!

 ## The CSS
 The CSS provides extremely basic styling -- truly nothing exciting.
 It DOES, however, provide extremely necessary positioning, as well as some active/hover states.
 These can/will be added onto/tweaked, but this is enough to make the slider completely functional.